govau/accessibility/TALKBACK-TESTING.md

 2. TEST : `Ensure the screen reader output all significant page activity (ajax spinner icon etc)`

 ## Test Lists and Tables
-`Unfortunately Talkback doesn't provide an easy way to navigate through Tables and Lists.
-So we need to manually read through each element to find out if there are any`
+A manual read through of each element is required as TalkBack doesn't provide an easy way to navigate through Tables and Lists.